elgentos/magento2-serversideanalytics/README.md

                     }
 ```

-## Caveats
-- This extension disables the JS Purchase Event on the success page altogether.
-It will however track the pageview.

 ## Further info
-- Compatible with UA Measurement Protocol and GA4 Measurement Protocol;
+- Compatible with GA4 Measurement Protocol;
+- When using YireoGTM, you can either disable the purchase event on the success page, or simply not send it to GA with GTM.
+Or just keep it, since Google will fix double transactionId's
 - Debugging is enabled when Magento is in developer mode.
 See `var/log/system.log` for the log;
 - Exceptions will be logged to `var/log/exceptions.log`;
 - The products in the payload are retrieve on invoice-basis, not on order-basis;